ghc/ghc/docs/users_guide/glasgow_exts.rst

 Parameters can also be given explicit kind signatures if needed.
-We call the number of parameters in a type family declaration, the family's arity, and all applications of a type family must be fully saturated with respect to to that arity.
+We call the number of parameters in a type family declaration, the family's arity, and all applications of a type family must be fully saturated with respect to that arity.
 This requirement is unlike ordinary type synonyms and it implies that the kind of a type family is not sufficient to determine a family's arity, and hence in general, also insufficient to determine whether a type family application is well formed.
 As an